moravianlibrary/Rozcestnik-studovna/private/jakHledat.en.md

 ![](/public/images/help/jakHledat/vyhledavaciradekanaseptavac_en.png)

 ### Searching and filtering
-When typing a query in the search field or selecting Search in the menu, you can specify the results using the filters in the left column.
+When typing a query in the search field or selecting option Search in the menu, you can specify the results using the filters in the left column.
 These filters can be used:
    * Accessibility
    * Document Type
    * Keyword